Home Invasion Statistics by State 2026

 Which break-ins are most common?

-The FBI’s UCR Program defines a burglary as the unlawful entry of a structure to commit a felony or theft and provides three subclassifications for the crime: forcible entry, unlawful entry where no force is used and attempted forcible entry.
-Of the three, forcible entry was the most common, accounting for 55.7% of all burglaries in 2019 followed by unlawful entry (37.8%).
+The FBI’s UCR Program defines a burglary as the unlawful entry of a structure to commit a felony or theft.
+It provides three subclassifications for the crime: forcible entry, unlawful entry where no force is used and attempted forcible entry.
+Of the three, forcible entry was the most common, accounting for 55.7% of all burglaries in 2019, followed by unlawful entry (37.8%).

-Large cities with populations over 250,000 people had the highest rates of forcible entry of all city sizes and counties totaling 60.0% and the rate per population size was also the highest at averaging 281.7 burglaries per 100,000 inhabitants.
+Large cities with populations over 250,000 people had the highest rates of forcible entry of all city sizes and counties, totaling 60%.
+The rate per population size was also the highest, averaging 281.7 burglaries per 100,000 inhabitants.

 When do burglaries occur most?

-Burglaries happen more often in the daytime than at night but only by a slight margin, according to FBI data.
-In 2022, 48.8% of total residence and nonresidence burglaries occurred during the day compared to 45.2% occurring at night.
-This was a decrease from 52.6% of daytime burglaries in 2021.
-Looking at only residential burglaries in 2022, 28.2% took place during the daytime, while 21.8% were perpetrated at night.
+By a slight margin, more burglaries happen in the daytime than at night, according to FBI data.
+In 2024, 46.4% of total residence and nonresidence burglaries occurred during the day compared to 49.7% occurring at night.
+This was a decrease from 48.8% of daytime burglaries in 2022.
+Looking at only residential burglaries in 2024, 53.4% took place during the daytime, while 42.9% were perpetrated at night.

 How to deter burglaries

-According to recent FBI data, 55.7% of break-ins involve forcible entry, so making sure all entry points are fortified will make entry more difficult.
-Last, make sure that it appears someone is home.
-For example, put lights on a timer, maintain the lawn, ensure that mail and newspapers are paused when you are away and hire a housesitter while you are out of town.
+According to recent FBI data, 55.7% of break-ins involve forcible entry, so fortify all entry points.
+Lastly, make sure that your home looks occupied.
+For example, put lights on a timer, maintain the lawn, hire a housesitter and ensure that mail and newspapers are paused when you are away.

 FAQ